hpc/charliecloud/doc/ch-image_desc.rst

   grown in 3 instructions: foo

 Here, instead of being executed, each instruction's results were retrieved from cache.
-(Charliecloud uses an indolent retrieval; nothing is actually retrieved until the end, as seen by the "copying image" message.)
+(Charliecloud uses lazy retrieval; nothing is actually retrieved until the end, as seen by the "copying image" message.)
+Cache hit for each instruction is indicated by an asterisk (:code:`*`) after the line number.
-Cache hit for each instruction is indicated by an asterisk :code:`*` after the line number.
 Even for such a small and short Dockerfile, this build is noticeably faster than the first.

 We can also try a second, slightly different Dockerfile.
 Note that the first three instructions are the same, but the third is different::